Why Good Sleep is Important for Diabetes?

 But it can depend on each individual.
 What matters more than the sleep hours itself is the QUALITY OF SLEEP.

-So, rather than counting your sleep hours, aim at getting good quality, undistubed sleep for 7-9 hours every night.
-This is all the more imporatnt if you have pre-diabetes or diabetes or are trying to lose weight.
+So, rather than counting your sleep hours, aim at getting good quality, undisturbed sleep for 7-9 hours every night.
+This is all the more important if you have pre-diabetes or diabetes or are trying to lose weight.

 How Can Technology Improve Your Sleep and Diabetes Management?

-Before talking about this just ask yourself if that one more episode of your favorite web series is more important than your health?
+Before talking about this, just ask yourself if that one more episode of your favourite web series is more important than your health.

 We know your answer!